HOW ONTARIO CAN SAVE ITS CLEAN ENERGY FUTURE BY REFURBISHING PICKERING NUCLEAR GENERATING STATION

 Save Pickering makes the case for extending the operating life of Pickering Nuclear Generating Station, centered on its crucial importance to:

 Economics and industry

 We urge the Government of Ontario to direct OPG to extend the operating life of Pickering Nuclear Generating Station beyond the planned closure date of 2025, and to re-examine the feasibility of the station's refurbishment.

-The Province of Ontario must act now to secure the refurbishment of Pickering or else forfeit its climate leadership and strategic positioning as an economic and technological powerhouse for the world’s electrified, low-carbon future.
+The Government of Ontario must act now to secure Pickering's continued operation or else forfeit its climate leadership and strategic positioning as an economic and technological powerhouse for the world’s electrified, low-carbon future.

 Each dot represents one of the 7,500 full-time equivalent jobs lost if Pickering Nuclear Generating Station closes in 2025.